 On September 10, 2009, former D.C.
 School Chancellor Michelle Rhee authorized a Reduction-in-Force ("RIF") pursuant to D.C.
 Code § 1-624.02, 5 DCMR Chapter 15, and Mayor's Order 2007-186.
-Chancellor Rhee stated that the RIF was necessitated for budgetary reasons, explaining that the 2010 DCPS fiscal year budget was not sufficient to support the current number of positions in the schools1.
+Chancellor Rhee stated that the RIF was necessitated for budgetary reasons, explaining that the 2010 DCPS fiscal year budget was not sufficient to support the current number of positions in the schools.2

 Although the instant RIF was authorized pursuant to D.C.
-Code § 1-624.02,2 which encompasses more extensive procedures, for the reasons explained below, I find that D.C.
+Code § 1-624.023, which encompasses more extensive procedures, for the reasons explained below, I find that D.C.
+Official Code § 1-624.08 ("Abolishment Act or the Act") is the more applicable statute to govern this RIF.